 Principal Kathleen McNutt

-When she is not at school, Mrs. McNutt is happily on the run with her husband, Geoff (a graduate of Queen of Apostles School and Bishop Ireton High School), and their 5 children.
-Her daughters are all graduates of St. Louis School, and her son is in his 8th grade year, which is hard for her to believe!
-She is surrounded by the love and support of a large family, with brothers and sisters who are St. Louis School and Bishop Ireton graduates, and parents who have been amazing examples of Christian service to their Catholic schools and parishes.
+When she is not at school, Mrs. McNutt is happily on the run with her husband, Geoff (a graduate of Queen of Apostles School and Bishop Ireton High School), and their 5 children, who are all proud graduates of St. Louis School.
+Between high school and college events, there is never a dull moment!
+She is surrounded by the love and support of a large family, with brothers and sisters who are St. Louis School and Bishop Ireton graduates, and both parents and in-laws who have been amazing examples of Christian service to their Catholic schools and parishes.
 She has a genuine love for working with children and families, and she sees her vocation as principal as an extension of Christ’s work for His Church.

 Assistant Principal Anne Dyke